emso-eric/emso-metadata-specifications/EMSO_metadata.md

 recorded using the  `precise_latitude` and `precise_longitude` optional coordinate variables.

 ### Environmental Variables ###
-Spatio-temporal coordinates follow the CF conventions and should have the following attributes:
+Variables are data variables related Spatio-temporal coordinates follow the CF conventions and should have the following attributes:
 Note that `platform_id` is
 For variable codes (or variable names) it is mandatory to use OceanSITES 4-letter codes for variables, e.g. "TEMP" for temperature.
 If OceanSITES does not provide a definition for a certain variable, the [NVS P02](http://vocab.nerc.ac.uk/collection/P02) shall be used.
 If the variable is not present in OceanSITES nor in P02,